fabio-marini/MediatR.Extensions.Azure.Storage/docs/TableExtensions.md

 [^2]: a table entity with auto-generated GUIDs for PartitionKey and RowKey plus properties named Message (full name of the message CLR type) and Content (message content serialized as JSON).
 [^3]: PartitionKey and RowKey are needed to uniquely identify the entity to retrieve/delete

-## Behaviors
-- [InsertEntityRequestBehavior][1]: used to insert the MediatR request into the specified table
-- [InsertEntityResponseBehavior][2]: used to insert the MediatR response into the specified table
-- [DeleteEntityRequestBehavior][3]: used to delete the MediatR request from the specified table
-- [DeleteEntityResponseBehavior][4]: used to delete the MediatR response from the specified table
-- [RetrieveEntityRequestBehavior][5]: used to retrieve the MediatR request from the specified table
-- [RetrieveEntityResponseBehavior][6]: used to retrieve the MediatR response from the specified table

-## Processors
-- [InsertEntityRequestProcessor][7]: used to insert the MediatR request into the specified table
-- [InsertEntityResponseProcessor][8]: used to insert the MediatR response into the specified table
-- [DeleteEntityRequestProcessor][9]: used to delete the MediatR request from the specified table
-- [DeleteEntityResponseProcessor][10]: used to delete the MediatR response from the specified table
-- [RetrieveEntityRequestProcessor][11]: used to retrieve the MediatR request from the specified table
-- [RetrieveEntityResponseProcessor][12]: used to retrieve the MediatR response from the specified table

  [1]: ../MediatR.Extensions.Azure.Storage.Tables/Behaviors/InsertEntityRequestBehavior.cs
  [2]: ../MediatR.Extensions.Azure.Storage.Tables/Behaviors/InsertEntityResponseBehavior.cs
  [3]: ../MediatR.Extensions.Azure.Storage.Tables/Behaviors/DeleteEntityRequestBehavior.cs